dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 **Recommendations**

--  Increase staffing flexibility during peak volatility windows - We do this by allowing more flexibility in schedule by having more employees on call during weekends shown to have about 33% volatility increase compared to weekdays, and holiday periods during the summer and years end which have about 20% and 40% differences respectivelly to combat unstable traffic and reduce wait times among customers to maintain consistently remarkable  experience among customers
+-  Increase staffing flexibility during peak volatility windows, especially to casual dining locations - We do this by allowing more flexibility in schedule by having more employees on call during weekends shown to have about 33% volatility increase compared to weekdays, and holiday periods during the summer and years end which have about 20% and 40% differences respectivelly to combat unstable traffic and reduce wait times among customers to maintain consistently remarkable  experience among customers

 -  Focus on operational consistency rather than discounting - To do this we need to ensure service, especially commendable service is delivered across the board by every employee, by implimenting extra training to bridge the gap where needed between employees